Holocene-Reconstruction/Holocene-code/README.md

 ### 5.1.
 Output variables

-The variables saved in the output netCDF files are as follows.
-Values inside brackets indicates the dimensions of the output variables.
-The data assimilation code produces an ensemble of climate states, which is indicated as the 'ens' dimension.
-For some variables, a randomly selected subset of the ensemble members is saved to reduce the file size.
+The variables saved in the output netCDF files are described below.
+Terms inside brackets describe the dimensions of the output variables.
+Regarding ensemble members, the data assimilation code produces an ensemble of climate states, which is indicated as the 'ens' dimension.
+Means and medians of the ensemble members are computed.
+For some variables, a randomly selected subset of the ensemble members ('ens_selected') is saved to reduce the file size.

 For now, all reconstructed values and proxy inputs are temperature.